 These poignant signs of aging may pull at your heartstrings, but may not mean much about your older dog’s overall health.
 As time goes by, though, signs of aging may become more dramatic: nighttime wandering, disorientation, difficulty with stairs, accidents in the house.

 This past summer, we nursed our smallish, mixed-breed dog, Shucks, through his last illness, near the end of his almost-16-year span.
 Given his age, we were making more frequent visits to our veterinarian, Dr. Arthur Wohlfeiler.
 Indeed, we made it through this challenging time thanks in part to the moral support and help of our vet, and we accumulated some great tips and helpful products along the way.
 Dr. Nicholas Dodman’s Good Old Dog: Expert Advice for Keeping Your Aging Dog Happy, Healthy, and Comfortable also provided lots of good advice.
-Here are some of the things we learned.

 GET THE BARK NEWSLETTER IN YOUR INBOX!